nschlia/ffmpegfs/INSTALL.md

 **Songs get cut short**

-If songs do not play to the end and you are using SAMBA or NFS you're in trouble.
+If songs do not play to the very end and you are using SAMBA or NFS you're in trouble.

 Happens when the files are transcoded on the fly, but never when file comes from cache.
 This is because the result is never exactly what was predicted.